 In 1955, a ferry system was put into operation that ran from a new wharf constructed in Osborne bay and Vesuvius Bay on Saltspring Island.
 This began to bring life back into the community.

 Still, there was no industry here and only a few hardy loggers, farmers and ferry staff remained.
 Then in 1956, BCFP began to build a pulp and paper mill in Crofton and this drew in a whole new group of workers to the area, the mill began operations in 1957.
 It was eventually sold to Fletcher Challenge and in 2001 it was sold to Catalyst paper.

 Osborne Bay is a great place to put in a kayak, canoe or boat, many tourists and locals get out on the water to fish or put out crab and prawn traps, the area has some awesome salmon fishing there are many crabs and prawns waiting to be welcomed to your feast.
 The bay has a government wharf and there is a boat ramp for your use.

 The ferry run to salt spring island is just a 20 minute run across to Vesuvius Bay and all the adventures that the island has to offer.
 The tourists that use this route add to the local economy as they wait to get on the ferry.

-There is a great campground and RV park right on the shores of Osborne Bay and the bay has a great sea walk running along it.
-There quite a few trails that will take out to some awesome forests, mountains and streams, maple mountain trail is one of the best.
+There are a great campground and RV park right on the shores of Osborne Bay and the bay has a great sea walk running along it.
+There quite a few trails that will take out to some awesome forests, mountains, and streams, maple mountain trail is one of the best.
 All in all, Crofton has quite a bit to offer those who like great adventures.